 The Appalachian Regional Commission's financial statements are audited by an outside independent auditor.
 The OIG monitors the activities of the auditor to help ensure compliance with applicable statutes, OMB guidelines, and auditing standards.
 Performance and Accountability Report submissions to OMB, to include the financial statement audit, were required by November 15th for 2007.
-However, because of a change in OMB reporting requirements and ARC's unique relationship with other agencies, obtaining an audit opinion became unachievable.
+However, because of a change in OMB reporting requirements and ARC's unique relationship with other agencies, obtaining an audit opinion became unachievable and the report was issued nearly8 months past the OMB required date.

 Effective for fiscal years beginning in 2007, the parent agency (ARC in this situation) is required to report on the use and status of funds transferred to the child agencies.
 This created two problems for ARC which were not resolved (despite managements concerted efforts), getting activity and balance reports from the child agency, and obtaining an understanding and then confidence in the internal controls of the child agency, especially when the amount of funds transferred to the child is insignificant to the child (and below levels of audit materiality) but is significant to the parent.
-For FY 2007, ARC's auditor has informed management that it plans to disclaim an opinion on the financial statements, and management has made plans to issue the financial statements, "as is."
-The auditability of FY 2008 financial statements remains in question.